Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/01_the_holy_see.en.md

 ---
 layout: default
 title: 1.
-Adelphel and Grinnaux
+The Holy See
 parent: Lv 90.
 DSR
 grand_parent: Ultimates
 nav_order: 2
 has_children: false
 has_toc: false
-permalink: /ultimates/dsr/01_adelphel_and_grinnaux/
+permalink: /ultimates/dsr/01_the_holy_see/
 ---

-# Adelphel and Grinnaux
+# The Holy See

 Dragonsong's Reprise is the first Ultimate to feature a "door boss" phase.